Venues

 Key Free House facts:

-In 2011, the Mongolian Ger (yurt) arrived, allowing all kinds of events to be held at the pub without disturbing the drinking peace and pleasure of regular pub goers.
+In 2011, the Mongolian Yurt was erected, allowing gigs, movie nights, pub quizzes, wedding receptions and many other kinds of events to be held at the pub without disturbing the drinking peace and pleasure of regular pub goers.

 Location